How I work

 The Diagnosis

 I embed with your team, map the system, and find the root cause.
 You get a documented diagnosis: what's actually broken, why it's been breaking, and the exact plan to fix it.
+Knowing what's wrong IS the value.
 Some clients take this plan to their own team and never hire me for step three.
-That's fine.
+That's fine — I sold certainty, not code.

 - →Deep-dive into your architecture, processes, and team